 RULE 2: SHAKE HARD - DON'T STIR!

-RULE 4: USE A HIGH QUALITY VODKA
+RULE 4: USE A HIGH-QUALITY VODKA

 RULE 5: COCKTAIL PRESENTATION IS KEY

-This isn’t the way that Dick would have served it originally, but progress can sometimes be a good thing.
+This isn’t the way that Dick would have served it originally, but sometimes progress can be a good thing.
 One tradition we shouldn’t overlook though, is the garnish.
-Three coffee beans, delicately placed on the crema to form a petal arrangement and add to the great coffee aroma in the cocktail.
+Three coffee beans, delicately placed on the crema to form a petal arrangement and add to the coffee aroma in the cocktail” says Terry.